mohamedELBAHA/mair.community/articles/blablaconf-content-selection/index.md

 Having organized the [BlablaConf](https://blablaconf.com) conference for five years now, we have developed a process that we believe works quite well.

-As transparency is one of our core values, this article serves to share our process with you.
+As transparency is one of our core values, In this article, we share our process with you..
 It will provide answers for those interested in submitting a talk in the future, as well as insights into why your talk may not have been selected in the past.

 This article only covers the content selection process for BlablaConf, if you are interested in other aspects of the conference feel free to mention it in the comments section and we will cover it in another article.

 ## 🇲🇦 What is BlablaConf?

 For those who don't know, [BlablaConf](https://blablaconf.com) is our annual Geeksblabla community conference entirely in Moroccan Darija.
-It's a 5+1 days conference where speakers from various backgrounds and levels of expertise share their knowledge and experience with the community.
+It's a 5 (virtual) and (at least 1 in person) days conference where speakers from various backgrounds and levels of expertise share their knowledge and experience with the community.
 Mostly online with few in-person days around Morocco.

 ## 📝 Call for papers

 After we agree on the date of the conference, typically in the first week of February, we open the call for papers three months prior to the event.
 The call for papers usually remains open for one and a half months.

-If you are not familiar with call for papers (CFP) term, it simply refers to a form that people need to fill out in order be part of the conference as speakers.
+If you are not familiar with call for papers (CFP) term, it simply refers to a form to collect proposals and topic suggestion from speakers that serves as potential content for the conference and from which we select our talks.

 We use [sessionize.com](https://sessionize.com/), a platform that helps us collect and manage submissions, making the selection process easier.
 We want to thank them for their excellent service, as it provides great assistance to us at no cost.